Gone in 60 Seconds (1974 film): Plot

 The thefts of all 48 vehicles are completed, but the second Eleanor is discovered to be uninsured within hours of delivery to the docks.
 After pleas from fiancée Pumpkin Chase, Pace agrees to return it, but only because he is aware of a third Eleanor at the International Towers in Long Beach.
 Meanwhile, Eugene, learning of the Cadillac's fate, confronts Pace and angrily leaves, tipping off the police about Pace and the third Eleanor.
 As a result of the tip-off, two detectives, both part of unit 1-Baker-11, corner Pace as he exits the International Towers.
 A lengthy and destructive car chase ensues, covering six California cities from Long Beach to Carson involving local, county, and state law enforcement.
 Pace evades 1-Baker-11 and the police but irreparably damages the third Eleanor in the process.

 Desperate, Pace spots a fourth Eleanor Mustang at a car wash.
 He leaves the third Eleanor at the car wash and dupes the owner of the Mustang under the guise of being the car wash's manager.
 Pace leaves the car wash with the fourth Eleanor, leaving the wrecked third Eleanor.
 It is promptly also revealed that the third Eleanor belonged to a radio DJ at the International Towers, who had unknowingly been commentating over the pursuit of his own stolen car.
 The police, spotting the wrecked Mustang, descend upon the scene to arrest the real car wash manager, as Pace clears a police checkpoint in the fourth Eleanor when the cops let him go once they learn the dragnet is cancelled as they caught the suspect.
-Shortly after, Pace encounters a group of intoxicated, bungling men in their Cadillac Lowrider, nicknamed "Billy", that he had previously ran off the road and wrecked during the aforementioned chase.
+Shortly after, Pace encounters a group of intoxicated, bungling men in their Cadillac lowrider, nicknamed "Billy", that he had previously run off the road and wrecked during the aforementioned chase.
 Pace speeds off when the men's now barely-functioning car breaks down and catches on fire, to their dismay.